 The term of appointment of all Directors, including non-executive Directors, is from the time of election or re-election at the annual general meeting of shareholders to the following annual general meeting; at which point the Director must be re-elected.
-Biographical details of the Directors are set out in the "Directors and Senior Management" section of this annual report.
+Each Director is subject to re-election annually.
+Biographical details of those appointed and/or re-elected Directors are detailed in the circular that contains the relevant notice of annual general meeting.

-Induction and Ongoing Development
+Directors' Induction and Continuous Professional Development

-As a general practice, each newly appointed Director receives a comprehensive and tailored induction, including the full set of updated Exchange Listing Rules, to ensure his or her understanding of the business and operations of the Company as well as awareness of a director's responsibilities and obligations under applicable rules and regulations, especially under the Exchange Listing Rules.
-During the year under review, no Director was appointed or nominated.
+As a general practice, each newly appointed Director receives a comprehensive and tailored induction to ensure his or her understanding of the business and operations of the Company as well as awareness of a director's responsibilities and obligations under the applicable rules and regulations.
+During the year under review, no new Director was appointed or nominated.

-Current directors are also continuously updated on statutory, regulatory and business developments and participate in continuous professional development in the statutory and regulatory regime and the business environment to facilitate the discharge of their responsibilities and to develop and refresh their knowledge and skills.
-The Company is open to arranging and funding suitable training to Directors.
+Current directors are continuously updated on statutory, regulatory and business developments and participate in continuous professional development in the statutory and regulatory regime and the business environment to facilitate the discharge of their responsibilities and to develop and refresh their knowledge and skills.
+The Company is open to arrange and fund suitable training to Directors.
 During the year under review, Directors were updated and kept abreast of the revised and newly adopted applicable rules and regulations, especially the Exchange Listing Rules, at Board meetings or via electronic mails.
-In addition, the Company received records of training from Directors.
+Directors were also encouraged reading newspapers, journals and updates relating to the economy and business management and duties of directors.
+The Company received records of training from Directors for the FY 2022.